-Operating from its new, dedicated, Product Proving Center in High Wycombe, CIS now provides full tooling information and cutting data for components that customers are having issues with.
-Also, if the customer is already using Edgecam, CIS can supply the full CNC program as well.
+Operating from its new, dedicated, Product Proving Centre in High Wycombe, CIS now provides full tooling information and cutting data for components that customers are having issues with.
+Also, if the customer is already using EDGECAM, CIS can supply the full CNC program as well.

-Edgecam is used to machine all components at the Center, ensuring that the customer is given a realistic cycle time.
+EDGECAM is used to machine all components at the Centre, ensuring that the customer is given a realistic cycle time.
 “That’s extremely important.
 If a customer was producing a part in 30 minutes and we can show them how to do it in 20, that’s a good saving on one part...but a massive saving on 100 parts.”

 “Waveform is new to some customers, and at first they are concerned that the technique will break the tools.
 But once we demonstrate how it works it really opens their eyes to what can be achieved.”